What is a hazardous area?

 Examples of IP Rating

 Codes and standards define minimum electrical design and installation requirements for electrical equipment to be used in hazardous areas.
-The following codes and standards provide detailed guidelines for Hazardous Area Classification for industries
+The following are some of the codes and standards that are commonly used for hazardous area classification

 The hazardous area classification and location of equipment must be ascertained before the choice of appropriately certified electrical equipment is made.